umbraco/UmbracoCMSDocs/Articles/Setup/Install/Unattended-Install.md

 ![Frontend of Umbraco site installed using the unattended installs feature](images/Unattended/final-screen.png)

 ## Configuration options
 Depending on your preferences, you can use any type of configuration to specify the connection string and login information, as well as enable unattended install.
-Due to the new configuration functionality, it is possible to read from all kinds of sources.
+With the extending configuration functionality, it is possible to read from all kinds of sources.
 One example can be using a JSON file or environment variables.

-**Program.cs** has a condition, which if met - *appsettings.Local.json* file will be added and configured as a configuration source.
+**Program.cs** has a condition, which if met, an *appsettings.Local.json* file will be added and configured as a configuration source.

 ```c#
 #if DEBUG